Publication Ethics

 Original Research

-When submitting a Research Report (RR) or Colloquium (CO) or Research Forum (RF) for publication, it must contain original research that has not been published or accepted for publication before and is not submitted for publication elsewhere while the author awaits a peer review decision.
-A submission elsewhere is possible only after a final decision on the RR/CO/RF by PME has been taken.
+When submitting a Research Report (RR) or Colloquium (CQ) or Research Forum (RF) for publication, it must contain original research that has not been published or accepted for publication before and is not submitted for publication elsewhere while the author awaits a peer review decision.
+A submission elsewhere is possible only after a final decision on the RR/CQ/RF by PME has been taken.

 PME recognizes that research often follows an evolutionary publishing process.
 For example, research may be published first as a conference paper with preliminary findings, and then as a journal article with fully developed research and conclusions.
 PME approves this process provided that: